Attorney Detail Banner

 Tel: +44 20 7653 2000 Fax: +44 20 7653 2100

-Megan Hiluta (nee Betts) is a senior associate in Quinn Emanuel’s London office.
+Megan Hiluta (nee Betts) is of counsel in Quinn Emanuel’s London office.

 Megan joined the firm in 2020, having previously trained at a Magic Circle law firm before practising in the international dispute resolution team at an international law firm.